🚨 The Problem

 🛠️ The Solution

-The fix required treating each database based on its ownership and access level.
+The fix was to treat each database based on who owns it and what access level it has.

 Step 1: Handle Primary DB Normally